List of Oz characters (created by Baum): Ojo the Lucky

+In John R. Neill's books, Ojo is attendant to Kabumpo.
+This is never explained.

+Ozma

+Princess Ozma is the ruler of Oz since the end of the second book, and she has appeared in every book except the first.
+Prior to the second book, she had been transformed by the evil Mombi into a young boy named Tip.
+In many of the books, she is depicted as a fairy princess of fourteen or fifteen years of age, though she was originally portrayed as not a fairy and much younger.
+She is the title character in Ozma of Oz (1907) and The Lost Princess of Oz (1917), and makes an appearance in almost every book in the Famous Forty.

+In Jack Snow's 1958 novel A Murder in Oz, Ozma's Tip persona reclaims his life, causing Ozma to die, and the Wizard has to find a way to have both Tip and Ozma alive and well at the same time.

 Phonograph

-The Phonograph (also referred to as The Troublesome Phonograph) is a character who appeared in The Patchwork Girl of Oz.
+The Phonograph (also referred to as The Troublesome Phonograph) is a character who appeared in The Patchwork Girl of Oz (1913).
 It originally belonged to Dr. Pipt, until it was inadvertently brought to life when it was accidentally sprinkled with the Powder of Life.
 The Phonograph has a large gold-colored horn, and is screwed to a tall, four-legged table, which it uses for movement.

 Once alive, it continued to bother the magician by playing loud and offensive "classical" music until it was at last forced from his home.
 It then tried to endear itself to the young Munchkin boy Ojo and his friends in much the same way (first with classical, then jazz), but was finally scared off by the Shaggy Man, who threatened to "scatter its pieces across the country, as a matter of kindness to the people of Oz."
 The Phonograph has never been seen since.

 The Phonograph's name is Victor Columbia Edison, but was dubbed Vic for short, by the Patchwork Girl.

-Queen of the Field Mice

-The Queen of the Field Mice is a gray mouse who rules the field mice of the Land of Oz.
-She was first seen in The Wonderful Wizard of Oz being chased by a wildcat until it was slain by the Tin Woodman.
-After introducing herself to Scarecrow and the Tin Woodman, the Queen of the Field Mice called upon her subjects to help get the Cowardly Lion out of the deadly poppy field.
-Afterwards, the Queen of the Field Mice informs Dorothy of the Golden Cap that can summon and command the winged monkeys.

-In The Marvelous Land of Oz, the Queen of the Field Mice sends some of her subjects to help Scarecrow when he is overthrown from his position as the ruler of the Emerald City.

-The Queen of the Field Mice appears in Dorothy and the Wizard of Oz.
-She is given the name Marie, and speaks with a French accent.